Emberlynn-Loo/tp/docs/UserGuide.md

     </h2>
 </div>

+<span class="hello_span">I see that you are nervous...
+Don't be!</span> It is as easy as ABC!
+Let my friends show you the way...

 <span class="hello_span">Gene-nie</span> is a desktop app that uses a Command Line Interface (CLI) for users to interact with the app.
 CLI is a text-based interface that allows users to input commands and receive responses via typing into our command box!

 If you are still worried about using the CLI, let us demystify it for you!
 In fact, this is all there is to it: